riddhi025/Rainfall_Analysis_India1/README.md

 ## Important Observation

 Initial models showed very high accuracy due to inclusion of monthly rainfall features, which directly sum to annual rainfall.
+This led to data leakage, and the model was almost memorizing instead of learning the pattern.

-After removing these features and using only seasonal components and lag features, the model produced more realistic and interpretable performance.
+After removing these features and using only seasonal components and lag features and later just the lag feature, the model produced more realistic and interpretable performance.

 ---

 ## Key Findings

-- Rainfall exhibits strong temporal dependency across years
+- Rainfall exhibits strong temporal dependency across years, that is, time is a defining factor
 - Monsoon season dominates total rainfall in India
 - Regional variability indicates uneven climate risk distribution
 - Extreme rainfall events have significant impact despite low frequency